 Can you remember times during your adolescent years when life seemed to be particularly hard; you jumped one hurdle and then something else occurred and knocked you down; up you got again and something else happened?
 Small rocks to stumble over, bigger rocks to obstruct your pathway.
 How did you respond?

-Walter’s mother was a domestic servant and he was, in his own words: “.. a young man from the townships who could not even speak English.
+Nick’s mother was a domestic servant and he was, in his own words: “.. a young man from the townships who could not even speak English.
 I was scared but excited.
 I had to prove myself.
 Here were the white boys who had privileged positions all their lives.
 Their primary education was preparing them to be the bosses, whilst mine was to serve their interests.
 Here I had to compete with them on the same footing.
 I can tell you it was not easy.”

-1. Help the mentees realize their potential, to become the best they can be.
+1. Help the mentees realize their potential.

 2. Develop positive values in mentees.